Skip to contents

 rv

-• tau_p, tau_v, sigma, mu - Lists of movement model parameters.
+• tau_p, tau_v, sigma, mu: Lists of movement parameters.

 Value

-• If grouped = FALSE, returns a list with a single simulated dataset.
+• If grouped = FALSE, a list with a single simulated track.

-• If grouped = TRUE, returns a list with two simulated datasets (for groups A and B).
+• If grouped = TRUE, a list with two tracks (from groups A and B).

 Details